Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Condition Statements
 ~~~~~~~~~~~~~~~~~~~~
-Most common errors encountered while running Selenium tests are the errors
-which pop up when corresponding element locator is not available on page.
+A common problem encountered while running Selenium tests occurs when an expected element is not available on page.
 For example, when running the following line:

 .. code-block:: java

    selenium.type("q", "selenium " +s);

-If element 'q' happens to be unavailable on page then following exception is
+If element 'q' happens to be unavailable on the page then an exception is
 thrown:

 .. code-block:: java

    com.thoughtworks.selenium.SeleniumException: ERROR: Element q not found

+This can cause your test to abort.
+Some types of tests may want that.
+But
+often that is not desireable as your test script has many other subsequent tests
+to perform.

 A better approach would be to first validate if the element is really present
-and then take different alternatives in case it is not:
+and then take alternatives when it it is not:

 **In Java:**